St Augustine Beach Wedding Permit

 Planning Your St. Augustine Wedding?
 Here's What You Need to Know About Permits

-The good news: most St. Augustine wedding permits are straightforward to obtain and reasonably priced.
-The key is knowing where to apply and allowing enough time before your date.
+The good news: most permits are cheap and simple.
+Just know where to apply and leave enough time before your date.

 Beach Wedding Permits